Job Coach/Skills Trainer Project

 Please complete and return the application and scope of work Job-Coach-Skills-Trainer-Project-February 2024.pdf to Amy Szymanski firstname.lastname@example.org and Karrie Calzo email@example.com by 5:00 P.M. on Thursday February 22, 2024.

-Federal and State Requirements
+Federal and State Requirement

 Teachers play an essential role in identifying students, ages 14-21, who will benefit from transition services.
 Opportunities for Ohioans with Disabilities vocational rehabilitation counselors are ready for your student referrals, can meet virtually, and can link students to virtual services for an early start in exploring career interests.
 Learn more at the OOD website.